MorganStenberg/tabletop-api/README.md

 The ERD diagram below lays out the structure for the data models.

+Django AllAuth was used for the user model and user authentication system.

+The profile model was created so the user can create and save reviews and create a wishlist of games that can be edited and deleted.

+The game model contains all information on a game item that a user can create and add to a wishlist of games, such as creator of the game, title, description, review connection and a choice of genre.

+The reiew model contains all information about a review, such as creator, title, content, image, rating and created at information.

+The saved model enables the user to connect a wishlist game item to a review by saving the review.

+The like model contains all information about a like, such as which user has made it and which review it has liked.

+The comment model contains all information about a comment, such as which user has written it and on which review, the content of the comment and the creation date.

 ![ERD diagram displaying the structure of the data models](documentation/data_model.PNG)

 ## Features
 The TableTopTales API contains six different apps, with each app endpoint being reached through adding the corresponding URL to the deployed API.